bdwilson/SEG-Logger/README.md

 called "Panel 1 (Generator)" my node name in SEG would be Panel_1_Generator.
 This should create you a Power and Energy section.
-3. Edit both the Power and Energy sections, click Edit and change their stream names to "power" and "energy" respectively. <b>Make sure you check kilo option for energy.</b>
+3. Edit both the Power and Energy sections, click Edit and change their stream names to "power" and "energy" respectively. <b>Make sure you add a calibration value of 1000.0 if your device sends energy usage in kWh!</b>.
+Optionally, check kilo option for energy if you want the data to be reported in kWh instead of Wh.
-4. Replease steps 2-3 for each EnergyMeter device you want to monitor.
+4. Repeat steps 2-3 for each EnergyMeter device you want to monitor.
 5. Now, add a [SmartApp](https://graph.api.smartthings.com/ide/apps) and do from Source Code.
 6. Save and publish the app.
-7. Go to your phone, +, add Smart App and add the [site_token](https://smartenergygroups.com/my_things/show_keys) from SEG to your app and select the energy meters.
+7. Go to your phone, +, add Smart App and add the [site_token](https://smartenergygroups.com/my_things/show_keys) from SEG to your app and select the energy meters, or you can add your App to the devices from the IDE on the SmartThings website.

 Options
 -----------------